 If I am a minor, will my healthcare provider inform my parent(s) or guardian(s) about my abortion?

-Generally, healthcare providers cannot inform your parent(s) or guardian(s) that you received an abortion without your signed written consent.
+No. In California, generally, healthcare providers cannot tell your parent(s) or guardian(s) that you had an abortion, unless they have your signed written consent.

 Can I take time off from school to obtain an abortion?